InsultingPros/.github/.github/CONTRIBUTING.md

 Rest of the rules...
 I don't fucking know, just check out our code or something 🤣

+## Directory style

+- You can use any case for your directory names, e.g. you can put your config files inside configs, Configs, CONFIGS or ConFIgS.
+- Always provide default configuration files in `Configs` directory.
+- Put all documentation files into `Docs`.

 ## Pull Request

 When you're finished with the changes, create a pull request, also known as a PR.